-If you are using a dry erase board you should know how to get permanent marker off dry erase board.
+If you are using a dry erase board you should know how to get a permanent marker off a dry erase board.

 Because you are aware of the permanent marker as this leaves a mark and a hazy board.
 But some time due to confusion between permanent and whiteboard markers, we made mistakes and caught up with unremovable marks or a hazy board.
 Fortunately, it doesn’t mean you have to change the board and buy a new one.
 It’ll take a touch of additional work, but however, removing these sorts of marks isn’t far more difficult than the standard swipe of a dry eraser.
 So here are the 6 ways of how to get permanent markers off a dry erase board.